Mayurji/Zomato-Review-Analysis/Execution-Of-Python.py-In-DIff-OS.md

     Type zomatoNegativeFeedback.py to run your program!

    If it didn't work, make sure your PATH contains the python directory.
 See [Getting Python.](https://en.wikibooks.org/wiki/Python_Programming/Getting_Python)

+# Linux

+    Create a folder on your computer to use for your Python programs, such as ~/pythonpractice, and save your hello.py program in that folder.
+    Open up the terminal program.
+In KDE, open the main menu and select "Run Command..." to open Konsole.
+In GNOME, open the main menu, open the Applications folder, open the Accessories folder, and select Terminal.
+    Type cd ~/pythonpractice to change directory to your pythonpractice folder, and hit Enter.
+    Type python ./zomatoNegativeFeedback.py to run your program!